minnie-82/foodapp/README.md

 #  Food App Built using MERN Stack
 The  Food App is a full-stack web application built using the MERN (MongoDB, Express, React, Node.js) stack, with an added touch of Tailwind CSS for efficient styling..
-It provides a seamless and intuitive platform for users to browse, search, and order their favorite dishes from various restaurants.
+It provides a seamless and intuitive platform for users to browse, search, and order their favorite dishes.

 # Website Link:
  https://mern-foodapp.netlify.app/